osamaashraf6/Bookstore/README.md

 ### Key Features <a name="key-features"></a>

 - [x] I added the structure of the components and the folders of the app👍.
-- [x] I used the react-router-dom to navigate into the routes of the app💯.
+- [x] I used the API for adding the books into the API💯.
 - [x] I used the basic css style for styling the components.